Sarama: Rig veda and related versions

-Sarama is the subject of a Rig-Vedic legend (1700–1100 BCE), which is related many times in the Veda, including the first (1.62.3, 1.72.8), third (3.31.6), fourth (4.16.8) and fifth (5.45.7, 5.45.8) Mandalas (Books of the Rig Veda).
+Sarama is the subject of a Rig-Vedic legend (1700–1100 BCE), which is related many times in the Veda, including the first (1.62.3, 1.72.8), third (3.31.6), fourth (4.16.8), fifth (5.45.7, 5.45.8), and tenth (10.108 entire sukta/hymn) Mandalas (Books of the Rig Veda).
 In the legend a group of Asuras named Panis kidnap the cattle tended by the Angirasas – the ancestors of man, who were the sons of the sage Angiras.
 The Panis then hide the cows in a cave, until Sarama follows the tracks of the thieves and helps Indra to recover them.
 Sarama is described to have found the cows "by the path of truth".
 She does this on the bidding of either Indra, Brihaspati, or a combination of Indra and the Angirasas, as narrated in the variants of the legend.
 Sarama is described to have found the milk of the cattle, which nourished humanity.
 This is interpreted as Sarama teaching man to milk cows and use the butter created from it for fire-sacrifices.
 Sarama also finds food for her own young in the robbers' hide-out.
 However, in the thanks-giving sacrifice the Angirasas hold for the gods after the recovery of the cattle, Sarama is neither given sacrifice nor invoked.
 Sarama's children, Sarameyas, are white with tawny limbs.
 They are described as common watchdogs, who can not distinguish between Indra's worshippers and the robbers.
 As a messenger of Indra, Sarama is depicted in the tenth Mandala (10.108) as having a conversation with a group of Panis, in which the Panis even tempt her to share their booty and be their sister, although Sarama refuses.
 Sarama Deva-shuni is regarded as the author of her speech in this hymn.
 The 3rd century BCE text Sarvanukaramani of Katyayana also mentions the Panis' offer to Sarama and her refusal.

 Sarama is also mentioned in a few Vedic hymns, usually in connection with the Angirasas and the winning of the highest realms of existence, the most important of which is the Sukta of the Atris (5.45.8).
 Here, she is said to have found the herds by the path of the Truth.
 Another hymn, the 31st of the third Mandala by Vishwamitra, tells about the fair-footed Sarama finding the hide-out and leading Indra to the cows.
 Here, Sarama is described as "knowing", suggesting her intuitive powers.
 Brief allusions to Sarama appear in the rest of the hymns, such as the one by Parashara Shaktya.